Ma1hT3ach3r/Spriggster.github.io/README.md

 <p>Starting C# was the first workshop I've ever done for coding outside of school!
-It brought me out of my comfort zone and dared me to <br> try new things!
+It brought me out of my comfort zone and dared me to  try new things!
 This was the gate way to C# and tought me the in's and out's of the langauge.
-All the basic variables and quirks of <br> the system.
+All the basic variables and quirks of the system.
 As well as what I would be dealing with as I carried on through the lessons.
-This also tought me to be independant with <br>my learning</p>
+This also tought me to be independant with my learning</p>